PennyLaneAI/catalyst/doc/dev/dialects.rst

 Catalyst dialect structure
 ==========================

-A strong design principle in the MLIR project is the avoidance of boilerplate and redundant code, favoring a single source of truth to specify IR components.
+A strong design principle in the MLIR project is the avoidance of boilerplate code, favoring a single source of truth to specify IR components.
 This is achieved via one or more descriptive languages based on the `TableGen <https://llvm.org/docs/TableGen/index.html>`_ format known from LLVM.
 Consequently, dialects, as well as many operations, types, attributes, and other IR objects, are specified in two parts:

 - **a declarative part**: The main way to define new IR objects via a simple language called `Operation Definition Specification (ODS) <https://mlir.llvm.org/docs/DefiningDialects/Operations/>`_.